 2. GPs engage actively with smokers who want to quit with the help of e-cigarettes.

-Is there some kind of passive ‘engagement’ as opposed the active sort?
-Perhaps they mean talk or discuss with smokers about quitting.
-It’s difficult to imagine a smoker coming to see me saying he or she ‘wants to quit with the help of e-cigarettes’.
-He or she could just buy some e-cigarettes and get on with it.
-But if this were to happen I would point out that what is needed is simply to quit and I would show the smoker how to do it.
+Is there some kind of passive engagement as opposed the active sort?
+Perhaps they mean GPs should talk or discuss with smokers about quitting.
+It’s difficult to imagine a smoker coming to see me saying he or she wants to quit with the help of e-cigarettes.
+The smoker could just buy some e-cigarettes and get on with it.
+But if this were to happen I would point out that what is needed is simply to quit smoking and I would show them how to do it.
 It’s illogical to recommend a nicotine product to help a smoker stop being addicted to nicotine.

 4. GPs recognise ENDS offer a wide reaching, low-cost intervention to reduce smoking (especially deprived groups in society and those with poor mental health, both having elevated rates of smoking).